fommil/fpmortals/manuscript/complete.md

 ### `OneAnd`

-Recall that `Foldable` is the scalaz equivalent of a collections API and `Foldable1` is for non-empty collections.
+Recall that `Foldable` is the Scalaz equivalent of a collections API and `Foldable1` is for non-empty collections.
 So far we have only seen `NonEmptyList` to provide a `Foldable1`.
 The simple data structure `OneAnd` wraps any other collection to turn it into a `Foldable1`: